rajeevalahari/is601homework6-spring2025/readme.md

 3. pytest --pylint --cov

 ## My Understanding
-1. Added calculator plugins add,sub,mul,div along with menu and exit
+1. Added new features like GitHub Actions ,Environmental variables and logging to the Calculator.
+2. Added necessary testing and modifications related to the features.